jamesbont11tyrepo/11tysite/src/posts/2023/07/camerawork-in-animation.md

 title: Camerawork In Animation, Animation In Camerawork
 date: 2023-07-14
 categories: bauwerks
-tags: ['Animation', 'Animation Studies', 'Cinematography', 'Neon Genesis Evangelion', 'End of Evangelion', 'Mitsuo Iso', 'Steven Spielberg', 'Saving Private Ryan', 'Sound!
-Euphonium']
+tags: ['Animation', 'Animation Studies', 'Cinematography', 'End of Evangelion', 'Neon Genesis Evangelion', 'Mitsuo Iso', 'Saving Private Ryan', 'Sound!
+Euphonium', 'Steven Spielberg']
 ---

 A while back, I wrote these thoughts on Twitter about the portrayal of the camera in this scene from End of Evangelion.